 You can always watch pretty much all the postseason games with most cable subscriptions, but who wants to pay for that anymore?
 Cord cutting is the way of the future.
 There are a few popular and inexpensive ways to watch the MLB postseason without cable, like Hulu Live TV ($40/month), Playstation Vue ($40/month), Direct TV Now ($35/month), and Sling TV ($25/month for the “Blue” service).
 We’ll talk about Sling since it is the cheapest, and it’s also the one we actually use.
 (Plus you can get a free Roku streaming stick when you first sign up for Sling, which is a pretty cool bonus.
 This will turn any screen with an HDMI port into a “smart” TV.)

-How it works: With a PC, a smart TV, or a TV connected to a streaming device (like the aforementioned Roku stick, an Amazon Fire stick, and plenty of options) you can use the internet to “stream” television with one of the services mentioned above.
+How it works: With a PC, a smart TV, or a TV connected to a streaming device (like the aforementioned Roku stick and plenty of other options) you can use the internet to “stream” television with one of the services mentioned above.
 Using one of these streaming services gives you more channels than broadcast TV, but less of the fluff and cords (and cost!) than ‘traditional’ cable.

 You can also use your MLB.tv subscription.
 You won’t be able to watch the games live, but you can use us here at Baseball Rewatch for spoiler-free game recommendations and watch 90 minutes after the conclusion of the live game.
 All you need to do is have a bit of patience and stay away from social media!
 If you buy late in the season, it’s only about $4 and you can dip back into old games all throughout the offseason.
 This pairs especially well with our back posts, which tell you – without any spoilers or scores revealed – which games are the most exciting from each day of the season.